pursuit-curriculum/unit-fundamentals/problem-solving-with-code/readme.md

 For example, consider the following question:

 ```
-On average, how many adults rode the New York City Subway each day in the
+On average, how many children rode a New York City Bus each day in the
-summer months of 2010?
+winter months of 2015?
 ```

 The question above is pretty specific, but when you dig into the problem, you may come up with a number of questions:

-- What age range counts as being an adult?
+- What age range counts as being an child
-- What date range is considered for summer months?
+- What date range is considered for winter months?
-- If an adult rode the subway multiple times in a day, how often should they be counted?
+- If an child rode the bus multiple times in a day, how often should they be counted?

 These kind of questions allow you to figure out both base requirements and edge cases.